andreassommer/ifdiff/speedtracker/docs/README.md

 there is nobody to manage it.
 Speedtracker should be callable from within MATLAB :registered: and use only MATLAB, OS commands, and Git.

-Speedtracker aims to be compatible with Windows and Linux and with MATLAB versions up to ten years old (as of 2024).
+Speedtracker aims to be compatible with Windows and Linux and with MATLAB versions from R2017a onward.

 Users are assumed to be decently familiar with MATLAB, IFDIFF, and Git.